Colonnella: Renaissance and early modern age

-Modern Age
+Modern age

 The Kingdom of Naples came to be ruled by a cadet branch of the Spanish Bourbon monarchy.
-With the extinction of the House of Acquaviva, in 1775 the fiefdom passed to Atri, under the direct control of the Kingdom.
-At the end of the 18th century, the Kingdom was also taken by the ideas of the French Revolution; from June 18, 1796, the fortifications on the Tronto, centered on Civitella and of which Colonnella was a center, and was strengthened to resist the advance of the French troops.
+With the extinction of the House of Acquaviva, in 1775, the fiefdom passed to Atri, under the direct control of the Kingdom.
+At the end of the 18th century, the Kingdom was also taken with the ideas of the French Revolution; from 18 June 1796, the fortifications on the Tronto, centered on Civitella of which Colonnella was a center, was strengthened to resist the advance of French troops.
 However, the French overwhelmed the defenses and occupied the Val Vibrata until Colonnella's populace revolted.
-The French boat bridge on the Tronto was destroyed and real guerrilla operations were undertaken and French soldiers captured and imprisoned.
+The French boat bridge on the Tronto was destroyed, guerrilla operations were undertaken, and French soldiers captured and imprisoned.
 With the arrival, however, of the French reinforcements, Colonnella was retaken and looted.
 In retaliation the seat of government was set on fire, with the loss of the public archive.

 In 1806 King Ferdinand IV of Naples fled to Sicily and the French conquered Teramo and the fortress of Civitella del Tronto.
 Napoleon installed his brother Joseph Bonaparte and then his brother-in-law Joachim Murat on the throne of Naples; the latter immediately issued a series of reforms aimed at modernizing the state.

 The French presence was opposed by brigands under the leadership of the Ciammarichella brothers.
 They acted as supporters of King Ferdinand IV against the French.
-The "insorgenti" (as they were called) attacked Colonnella and again plundered it.
-After order was restored and the insurgents defeated, the few survivors sheltered in the neighboring Papal States and local mountains.
-Among the brigands were the Sciabolone, Piceno, the band of Nicomì, as well as the Ciammarichella brothers.
+The insorgenti, as they were called, attacked Colonnella and again plundered it.
+After order was restored and the insurgents defeated, the few survivors sheltered in the neighboring Papal States and nearby mountains.
+Among the brigands were the Sciabolone, Piceno, the band of Nicomì, and the Ciammarichella brothers.

-After the Congress of Vienna (1816) Colonnella was returned to the cadet Bourbon kingdom and administratively included in the Abruzzo Ulteriore Primo, corresponding to the present province of Teramo to the Pescara river.
-The Kingdoms of Naples and Sicily (Kingdom of the Two Sicilies) were reunited until the landing of Garibaldi in Sicily and the consequential conquest of Naples, which took place on September 8, 1860.
+After the Congress of Vienna, in 1816 Colonnella was returned to the cadet Bourbon kingdom and administratively included in the Abruzzo Ulteriore Primo, corresponding to the present province of Teramo to the Pescara River.
+The kingdoms of Naples and Sicily (Kingdom of the Two Sicilies) were reunited until the landing of Giuseppe Garibaldi in Sicily and the consequential conquest of Naples, which took place on September 8, 1860.

-Colonnella participated in the plebiscite of October 21, 1860, which proposed the annexation of the Kingdom to the Kingdom of Sardinia (for the province of Teramo there were 15,113 "yes" and only 165 "no" votes).
+Colonnella participated in the plebiscite of October 21, 1860, which proposed the annexation of the Kingdom of the Two Sicilies to the Kingdom of Sardinia (in the province of Teramo there were 15,113 "yes" and only 165 "no" votes).
 The Kingdom of Sardinia became the Kingdom of Italy in 1861.
 At the first census of the new Kingdom of Italy, the population of Colonnella amounted to 3,809 inhabitants, of whom 55 were eligible voters.

-The Comune in 1862 began to address several the centuries-old problems:
+In 1862, the Commune of Colonnella began to address several centuries-old problems: